Up to 135,000 points, 1st year free & airport lounge access with the improved TD First Class Travel Visa Infinite Card! Click here to learn more

 Terms & Conditions apply

-• First bag free for the primary cardholder up to 8 people traveling on the same reservation to anywhere WestJet flies!
+• Check your first bag for free for the primary cardholder and up to 8 guests on the same reservation4

 • Travel to Canada and the Continental US for $119 CAD Economy / $219 CAD Premium